alipay/YiJian-Community/README.md

 For more examples, please refer to the **examples** folder.

 ### Advanced Features
-For more comprehensive and accurate or customized evaluations, you can apply to use the [YiJian-Professional](https://acta.alipay.com/detect/security).
+For more comprehensive and accurate or customized evaluations, please apply to use the [YiJian-Professional](https://acta.alipay.com/detect/security).

 ## Important Notices
 ### 🗓 July 2024